stoewer/go-nakadi/README.md

 This package can be considered stable and ready to use.
 All releases follow the rules of [semantic versioning](http://semver.org).

-Although the master branch is supposed to remain stable, there is not guarantee that braking changes will not be merged into master when major versions are released.
-Therefore the repository contains version tags in order to support vendoring tools such as [glide](https://glide.sh).
+Although the master branch is supposed to remain stable, there is no guarantee that braking changes will not be merged into master when major versions are released.
+Therefore, the repository contains version tags in order to support go modules properly.
 The tag names follow common conventions and have the following format `v1.0.0`.

 Dependencies
 ------------